Andrea/andrea.github.io/_posts/2015-07-28-Quietness.markdown

 ![CatTax](http://i.imgur.com/FShbUoXl.jpg)

-Which reminds me come to [*Kats Conf 15*](functionalkats.com), a functional programming conference in Dublin on September the 12th, if you are in Dublin or close you should consider attending.
+Which reminds me, Come to [*Kats Conf 15*](functionalkats.com)!!!, a functional programming conference in Dublin on September the 12th, if you are in Dublin or close you should consider attending.

 ![Kats Conf](http://functionalkats.com/assets/pictures/functional-kats-logo.png)